 Table-level lock type compatibility is summarized in the following matrix.

 A lock is granted to a requesting transaction if it is compatible with existing locks, but not if it conflicts with existing locks.
 A transaction waits until the conflicting existing lock is released.
 If a lock request conflicts with an existing lock and cannot be granted because it would cause deadlock, an error occurs.

-Thus, intention locks do not block anything except full table
+Intention locks do not block anything except full table requests

-locks is to show that someone is locking a row, or going to lock
+is to show that someone is locking a row, or going to lock a row

 TABLE LOCK table `test`.`t` trx id 10080 lock mode IX

 A record lock is a lock on an index record.
 For example,

 SELECT c1 FROM t WHERE c1 = 10 FOR UPDATE;

 prevents any other transaction from inserting, updating, or

 Record locks always lock index records, even if a table is